gecgelenus/A-Star-3D/README.md

 About findWay function inside astar.cpp: If you are willing to find way without crossing previous ways, give last parameter true, if not, give false.
 This parameter restricts used nodes for future usage.

-drawWay is the function needed to visualize waypoints with my graphic engine, you can omit that for now.
+drawWay is the function needed to visualize waypoints with my graphic engine, you can omit that if you are not using the engine.